Meetings Introduction

-On April 16, 2025, the minority faction of the USVI constitutional convention announced that it has created a website that will have comprehensive information about the convention.
+On April 16, 2025, the minority faction of the USVI constitutional convention announced that it has created a website, The Minority Caucus, that will have comprehensive information about the convention.
 This announcement is to be much applauded and, if they deliver on that promise, means that the meetings webpage you are looking at has largely become obsolete.
 However, I may continue to post some information not otherwise available.

 Meetings